dentuwu/linuxRAT-tgBot/README.md

 * It is the end user's responsibility to obey all applicable local, state, federal, and international laws.
 * This software is meant for educational purposes only.
 I'm not responsible for any malicious use of the app.
 * I'm not responsible for any malicious use of the app.

+#### Features
+- this is a remote access virus (so-called RAT);
+- the victim does not need a white IP ✨;
+- management is carried out using a telegram bot;
+-

+......i am writing the README